Duet3D/wiki-content/Duet3D_hardware/Accessories/Rotating_Magnet_Filament_Monitor.md

 On systems that use a bowden tube it is also possible to mount the filament monitor after the extruder.
 In this case filament out will not be detected until the end of the filament is in the extruder.
 The second two-pin header on the PCB is connected a separate filament sensing switch if you want to detect filament out before the extruder, but detect movement after the extruder.

+Note that when mounting after the extruder, ensure that the dust from the entruder teeth on the filament does not end up in the MFM as it can clogg the hobbed teeth in the MFM causing it to slip.

 # Wiring